 The best way to support a claim is to gather photographic evidence.
 If a flood has wrecked your home or a vandal has smashed your car windows, make sure to take individual snaps of every single piece of damage that will have to be paid for.
 Do this before any repairs are made (you shouldn’t make any repairs until your claim has been accepted).

 Hire legal help

 Sometimes for assurance, it pays to hire legal help.
-Different lawyers and representatives will specialise in different areas, for example with damaged property you need to hire a public adjuster, whereas for a car crash you may need a car accident lawyer or a personal injury attorney.
+Different lawyers and representatives will specialize in different areas, for example with the damaged property you need to hire a public adjuster, whereas for a car crash you may need a car accident lawyer or a personal injury attorney.
 Having a legal representative can help you to unpick the complicated clauses and loopholes that sometimes accompany insurance policies.

 Once you’ve made a claim, keep up to date with its progress to avoid the insurance company putting it on the backburner and effectively ignoring your claim.
 By hounding them, you will show that you are serious about getting your money.
-Ask for a timescale in order to know how long the process is likely to take.
+Ask for a timescale to know how long the process is likely to take.
 You can then make plans in the meantime, such as arranging alternative transport to work if your car has been damaged, or putting in plastic sheets to replace windows.
-As already mentioned, avoid making repairs until you’ve got your money – if you make a repairs and complication occurs that requires you to collect more evidence like another photo or extra details, you may not be able to comply if the damage has been fixed.
+As already mentioned, avoid making repairs until you’ve got your money – if you make repairs and complication occurs that requires you to collect more evidence like another photo or extra details, you may not be able to comply if the damage has been fixed.